luthfifr/iPhone_PopUpVC/README.md

 # iPhone_PopUpVC
-In this repo I show you the trick to make a Pop-ip VC in iPhone, where as you might know, segue Present as Popover does not work the same as in iPad.
+In this repo I show you the trick to make a Pop-up VC in iPhone, as you might know, in iPhone segue Present as Popover does not work the same as in iPad.

 ## Output Preview